LassoSoft/LassoGuide/lasso_guide_source/server/command-line-tools.rst

    Default is "/var/lasso/home" for OS X and Linux.

-LASSO9_MASTER_HOME
+.. envvar:: LASSO9_MASTER_HOME

    This variable must be set to a directory containing all the built-in Lasso libraries if the LASSO9_HOME variable is set to an instance-specific home directory.

    Default is not set.

-LASSO9_PRINT_FAILURES
+.. envvar:: LASSO9_PRINT_FAILURES

    This variable can be set to an integer that specifies how verbose a Lasso executable should be in its error reporting.
 Setting it to 1 outputs the most information with larger integer values making it less verbose.

    Default is not set (which is the least verbose).

-LASSO9_RETAIN_COMMENTS
+.. envvar:: LASSO9_RETAIN_COMMENTS

    If this variable is set to 1, then Lasso will retain the documentation comments in the code it loads allowing you to programmatically view and process these comments.

    Default is not set.

-LASSO9_PRINT_LIB_LOADS
+.. envvar:: LASSO9_PRINT_LIB_LOADS

-   If this variable is set to 1, Lasso will print to stdout diagnostic information regarding the on-demand libraries that it loads.
+   If this variable is set to 1, Lasso will print diagnostic information to STDOUT regarding the on-demand libraries that it loads.
 This can be useful when debugging your own on-demand Lasso Libraries.

    Default is not set.